pierregillon/Watson.Api/README.md

 - [ ] RabbitMQ for event publishing

 # Development
+Let's talk here about technical details.
+You might be interested of this section if you want to run the code on your machine.

 ## How the API is built ?
 The api is built using .NET CORE and following :